Robin Bormuth

-Robin Bormuth (born 19 September 1995) is a German professional footballer who plays as a centre-back for club 1.
-FC Saarbrücken.
+Robin Bormuth (born 19 September 1995) is a German professional footballer who plays as a centre-back.

 Career

 On 3 August 2020, after seven years with Fortuna Düsseldorf, Bormuth joined 2.
 Bundesliga side Karlsruher SC on a free transfer.
 He signed a two-year deal.

 On 19 April 2022, Bormuth signed a two-year contract with SC Paderborn, effective 1 July 2022.
 After playing one DFB-Pokal game for Paderborn and remaining on the bench in the first five league games of the season, on 22 August 2022 he moved on loan to Kaiserslautern.

 On 30 June 2025, Bormuth moved to 1.
 FC Saarbrücken.